-Probiotics for dogs are being talked about more frequently ever since more and more people started taking probiotics in their own efforts to improve gut health.
-But are canine probiotics a fad, a scam or can they really improve your dog's well-being?
+Probiotics for dogs are being talked about more frequently than ever as it seems more people are now taking the supplement to improve their own gut health.
+So, it got us thinking: can canine probiotics improve your dog's well-being too?

 Like us, our dog’s bodies are full of billions of friendly microorganisms (bacteria and yeasts) and their role is to help us digest food, create nutrients and vitamins and reinforce our immune system.

 Richard begins by telling us how good probiotics work.